sestaton/sesbio/README.md

     cd sesbio
     cpanm --installdeps .

+The last command above requires [cpanminus](https://metacpan.org/pod/release/MIYAGAWA/App-cpanminus-1.7014/lib/App/cpanminus.pm).
 After that, you can use the scripts in place or move them to where is most convenient.
 Run `git pull` in the base directory to keep things up to date.
 Send me a message or file an issue if you have feature requests or run into any issues.

 **USAGE**